On bi-enriched $\infty$-categories: Introduction

-We demonstrate that several principles of bitensored $\infty$-categories extend to bi-enriched $\infty$-categories and their generalizations: given an $\infty$-category $\mD$ with biaction of two monoidal $\infty$-categories $\mV,\mW$ and an $\infty$-category $\mC$ with a left $\mV$-action the $\infty$-category $\LinFun_\mV(\mC,\mD)$ of left $\mV$-linear functors $\mC \to \mD$, i.e. functors preserving the left $\mV$-action, carries a right $\mW$-action that applies object-wise the right $\mW$-action on the target $\mD$.
-If $\mV$ is a braided monoidal $\infty$-category, the tensor product functor $\ot: \mV \times \mV \to \mV$ is a monoidal functor so that every left $\mV$-action on a monoidal $\infty$-category $\mD$ gives rise via restriction along the tensor product of $\mV$ to a left $\mV \ot \mV$-action on $\mD.$ By a general principle about the relationship between left actions and biactions a left $\mV \ot \mV$-action on $\mD$ is equivalently given by a $\mV, \mV^\rev$-biaction on $\mD,$ where $\mV^\rev$ is the monoidal $\infty$-category arising from $\mV$ by reversing the tensor product.
-We extend these principles about left, right and biactions to principles about left, right and bi-enriched $\infty$-categories to formally treat the $\infty$-category of $\mV$-enriched functors like the familiar $\infty$-category of $\mV$-linear functors: \begin{theorem} (Theorem \ref{psinho}) Let $\mV$ be a locally small monoidal $\infty$-category and $\mW$ a closed monoidal $\infty$-category that admits small limits.
-Let $\mC$ be a small left $\mV$-enriched $\infty$-category and $\mD$ a $\mV,\mW$-bi-enriched $\infty$-category.
-The $\infty$-category of left $\mV$-enriched functors $\mC \to \mD $ is a right $\mW$-enriched $\infty$-category.
+To show the usefulness of left, right and bienriched $\infty$-categories we demonstrate that several principles of left, right and bitensored $\infty$-categories extend to left, right and bienriched $\infty$-categories: given an $\infty$-category $\mD$ with biaction of two monoidal $\infty$-categories $\mV,\mW$ and an $\infty$-category $\mC$ with a left $\mV$-action the $\infty$-category $\LinFun_\mV(\mC,\mD)$ of left $\mV$-linear functors $\mC \to \mD$, i.e. functors preserving the left $\mV$-action, carries a right $\mW$-action that applies object-wise the right $\mW$-action on the target $\mD$.
+If $\mV$ is a braided monoidal $\infty$-category, the tensor product functor $\ot: \mV \times \mV \to \mV$ is a monoidal functor so that every left $\mV$-action on a monoidal $\infty$-category $\mD$ gives rise via restriction along the tensor product of $\mV$ to a left $\mV \ot \mV$-action on $\mD.$ By a general principle about the relationship between left actions and biactions a left $\mV \ot \mV$-action on $\mD$ is equivalently given by a $\mV, \mV^\rev$-biaction on $\mD,$ where $\mV^\rev$ is the reversed monoidal structure.
+We extend these principles about left, right and biactions to principles about left, right and bienriched $\infty$-categories to formally treat the $\infty$-category of $\mV$-enriched functors like the familiar $\infty$-category of $\mV$-linear functors: \begin{theorem} (Theorem \ref{psinho}) Let $\mV$ be a locally small monoidal $\infty$-category and $\mW$ a closed monoidal $\infty$-category that admits small limits.
+Let $\mC$ be a small weakly left $\mV$-enriched $\infty$-category and $\mD$ a $\mV,\mW$-bienriched $\infty$-category.
+The $\infty$-category of left $\mV$-enriched functors $\mC \to \mD $ is a right $\mW$-enriched $\infty$-category. \end{theorem}